 One of the most foolproof ways to provide an experience for visitors to your trade show exhibit is to turn an existing content asset into a three-dimensional brand encounter.
 In the example above, the attendee who asked about the athlete was probably not the only person in attendance at the meeting who was following the athlete on social media.
 Bringing the athlete to the trade show exhibit could have connected content existing in both the physical and digital worlds to a real-life brand encounter.
 If the athlete wasn’t available, a number of digital and video solutions exist.
 Could that athlete have elicited empathy among the HCP attendees for people suffering from metabolic disorders?
 Could the HCP visitors have asked about tips for helping their patients stay compliant?
 Missed opportunity?
 Absolutely.

 On the other hand, Allergan, which markets drugs for Irritable Bowel Syndrome (IBS) brought their character, Irritabelle (played by comedian Ilana Becker)—star of TV, print, digital, social media, long-form video, and yes, Halloween costumes—to life by featuring her at medical meetings.
 Irritabelle, as her name implies, is irritating—but so is IBS.
-According to Fierce Pharma, Arnold Worldwide, the ad agency behind the campaign found Irritabelle to resonate “by far” the best with IBS sufferers; “IBS is not a life-or-death condition,” said Gary Scheiner, executive creative director at Arnold Worldwide, the agency that developed the campaign, “but it absolutely affects your quality of life.
+According to Fierce Pharma, Arnold Worldwide, the ad agency behind the campaign, found Irritabelle to resonate “by far” the best with IBS sufferers; “IBS is not a life-or-death condition,” said Gary Scheiner, executive creative director, “but it absolutely affects your quality of life.
 People were willing to laugh and see themselves in the storyline.
 The commercial features someone very much like them going about their day and trying not to let this thing control them.”
 While HCPs could laugh, they could also become increasingly aware of what it is like to live with IBS.

 First, marketers must break down channel silos and discover which assets are actually building brand loyalty among the target market.
 It doesn’t matter where it “lives,” the asset that works best is the one that attendees recognize and connect to on some level.
 Never underestimate the power and diversity of multi-channel marketing appeal.
 Harness the brand equity that lives in a TV commercial, iconography, out-of-home advertising, a social meme, or any other exposure your customer has to your brand.